benhook1013/FireMUD/README.md

 #### Service Interactions

-Detailed diagrams and descriptions are available in the [architecture overview](./architecture/overview.md).
+Detailed diagrams and descriptions are available in the [Architecture Overview](./architecture/overview.md).

 ---